catie-aq/zephyr_zest-core-mtxdot/README.md

 > [!CAUTION]
 >
-> In order to use an external antenna on the UFL connector app.overlay needs to be setup as follow:
+> To use an external antenna on the U.FL connector, the device tree needs to be configured as follow:
 >
 > ```
 > &lora: {